 Taking care of children’s teeth is the best way to fight gum disease, plaque painful cavities and of course possible tooth extraction.

-Teaching a child good habits now can really make a difference in the future, an electric toothbrush is one of the best innovations and advances in encouraging your children to form great brushing habits.
+Teaching a child good habits now can really make a difference in the future.
+And an electric toothbrush is one of the best innovations and advances in encouraging your children to form great brushing habits.

 You can find out more about when is the right time to give your child an electric toothbrush in our article: when can children use electric toothbrushes?

 Why you should you listen to us?

 We have tested every one of the mentioned toothbrushes and many more!
 Hundreds of hours of research has been completed, finding out what parents want, what concerns they have and what children think about the brushes to come to the conclusions we have.

 We are not product marketers, we are not affiliated with any brand.
 Individuals, just like you, we take a critical look at what products are available and draw conclusions from real world testing, contrasting and compare the those electric toothbrushes designed specifically for children.

 Why not watch this short video to find out a bit more about us?